gispos/AvsPmod/readme_D3D_Window.txt

 numpad 2,8 = jump custom units
 numpad 0 or numpad . or middle mouse = Close minus key = toggle 'Split Clip' key b = add or remove bookmark

+Docking option for the D3D Window (dock on video window).
+-   My recommendation: top-right or bottom-right
+-   Enabling: move the window in the desired monitor corner more then half size of the window outsite the corner.
+-   Disabling: d3d window context menu Additional > 'Disable docking'

 Video Window Double Click Layout (not D3D Window)
 -------------------------------------------------